 A heat pump can both cool and heat, which is one of the major characteristics differentiating it from a furnace, which can only provide heat, and from an air conditioner, which can only cool air.
 It is worth noting that you do not necessarily need to use a heat pump to both heat and cool, and we will get to why that is significant in a few moments.
 Heat pumps work by moving air from one space to another.
 During winter, your heat pump can move heat from the outside into the home, and during summer, it can move the heat in the home to the outside, which provides a cooling effect.

 Advantages of Heat Pumps

 If a particular heat pump is suitable for the climate in which it is installed, then it will be more energy-efficient and offer lower running costs.
 Heat pumps tend to require less maintenance than their alternatives.
 They are safer as opposed to combustion-based systems.
-Heat pumps have lower carbon emissions and thus have more incentives available for them, and they have longer expected lifespans with proper maintenance, which can make them the better investment over the long-term.
+Heat pumps have lower carbon emissions and thus have more incentives available for them, and they have longer expected lifespans with proper maintenance, which can make them a better investment over the long term.

 Disadvantages of Heat Pumps

 Heat pumps generally have a higher upfront cost both in terms of the equipment and the labor involved.
 There can be additional costs as well if transitioning from a different type of system.
 While the lower operational costs can offset these initial costs, that might take the life of the unit.
 The average heat pump is not well suited to very low temperatures.
 You need to identify the ideal Seasonal Performance Factor—or SPF—for your climate.
 While there are enhanced heat pumps that can operate in the coldest climates North America has to offer, there are additional costs to consider for these upgrades.

 Heat Pump Versus Furnace and Air Conditioner